grine4ka/about-football/README.md

 2. Create UI tests that proves that your implementation works as intended.
 3. We will not focus on UI design in this assignment.
 Great UI design will be treated as a good bonus.
 4. Exponential backoffs for requests.

-## Further possible improvements
-- Move to MVVM or MVI  (or any other UDF architecture)
-- Cache to DB or file
-- Use Jetpack Compose for UI
-- Use [Cicerone](https://github.com/terrakok/Cicerone) to open another screen
-- Recycler Item full screen width
-- Beautiful activity transitions